bsc-wdc/tutorial_apps/python/README.md

 ### Commands to run the PyCOMPSs notebooks

+The Jupyter notebooks with PyCOMPSs are located into the ```tutorial_apps/python/notebooks``` folder.

-Just start the Jupyter notebook server and open the desired notebook exploring the folder structure:
+To run them, just start the Jupyter notebook server and open the desired notebook exploring the folder structure:

 ```
 cd $HOME